Skip to main content

 Availabilities: segul align summary subcommand

 This option is to specify the percentage decrement interval for computing data matrix completeness in summary statistics.
-The app will stop printing the data matrix completeness statistics when it reaches near zero (the lowest value depends on the interval value) or maximum number of alignments.
+The app will stop printing the data matrix completeness statistics when it reaches near zero (the lowest value depends on the interval value) or a maximum number of alignments.
 Default to 5.
 Available interval: 1, 2, 5, 10.

 Filtering options